ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/tutorial.txt

 Tutorial
 ========

-This tutorial describes common use cases for SGNMT.
+This tutorial describes common use cases of SGNMT.
 We will use the Blocks NMT implementation (not TensorFlow) in this tutorial.
 Please make sure that you have installed (at least) OpenFST and Blocks correctly as described on the :ref:`setup-label` page.

+If you are not willing to install Blocks, you are still encouraged to at least read through this tutorial since it illustrates a number of general concepts in SGNMT.

 The tutorial data is available under the following DOI: